Mount Sinai (Bible): Etymology and other names

 It is much more likely that the name Sinai is connected with the place-name Sin, which belongs to a desert plain in Sinai as well as to a Canaanite city in Syria and perhaps to a city in the northeast Delta of Egypt.
 It has also been recognized that it may somehow be connected with seneh (Aram. sanya), the name of a kind of bush where Moses is said to have first witnessed the theophany of Yahweh.

 According to the documentary hypothesis, the name "Sinai" is only used in the Torah by the Jahwist and the Priestly source, whereas Horeb is only used by the Elohist and Deuteronomist.
 The incongruity between the two names would be resolved, however, if Sinai and Horeb refer to two peaks of the same mountain formation.

-In his book Sinai and Zion, American Hebrew Bible scholar Jon D. Levenson discusses the link between Sinai and the burning bush (סנה) that Moses encountered at Mount Horeb in verses 3:1–6 of Exodus.
-He asserts that the similarity of Sinay and səne is not coincidental; the wordplay might derive "from the notion that the emblem of the Sinai deity was a tree of some sort."
-Deuteronomy 33:16 identifies YHWH with "the one who dwells in the bush."
+In his book Sinai and Zion, American Hebrew Bible scholar Jon D. Levenson discusses the link between Sinai and the burning bush (סנה) that Moses encountered at Mount Horeb in verses of Exodus.
+He asserts that the similarity of Sinay and səne is not coincidental; the wordplay might derive "from the notion that the emblem of the Sinai deity was a tree of some sort." identifies YHWH with "the one who dwells in the bush."
 Consequently, Levenson argues that if the use of "bush" is not a scribal error for "Sinai," Deuteronomy might support the connection between the origins of the word Sinai and tree.

 Classical rabbinic literature mentions the mountain having other names: